maxivak/backup-remote/README.md

 ```

 * it will connect to the remote server by SSH and run command remotely which creates a backup file
-* then it downloads the archive file from the remote server to the backup machine
+* then it downloads the archive file from the remote server to the backup server
-* finally, it performs all operations with backup as original gem backup, like storing file to storages, etc.
+* finally, it performs all operations with backup file, like storing file to storages, etc. as gem backup does.

+It uses SSHKit to connect to server by SSH.